Black Lives Matter street mural (Indianapolis): Design

-Several of the pieces contain words and political messages, such as Kevin Wes' "K", which includes the name Michael Taylor, a Black teenager killed by Indianapolis police in 1987, who was also the artist's cousin.
+Several of the pieces contain words and political messages, such as Kevin West's "K", which includes the name Michael Taylor, a Black teenager killed by Indianapolis police in 1987, who was also the artist's cousin.
 John G. Moore's "L" depicts the word "VOTE" written vertically, next to an image of a ballot and ballot box.
 Gary Gee's "I" contains an image of Taylor, whose death the artist stated was one of his earliest memories of police violence.
 Others were more abstract, focusing either on explicit symbols or using shape and color.
 Kenneth Hordge's raised fist is a scene of African symbolism, with a lion and acacia tree silhouetted in front of a setting sun, beneath the fist's fingers in Pan-African colors.
 Harriet Watson's "A", with drops of blood, is inspired by Faith Ringgold's The Flag is Bleeding.

 History

 Indiana Ave

 The downtown Indiana Ave. location selected for the street mural is symbolic of both Indianapolis's Black history and its legacy of White supremacy.
 The street, which runs in a northwest diagonal outward from the city center, began to be populated by Blacks as early as the 1860s. by the early 20th century, it was the clear center of Black culture in the city, with Black-owned business and Black churches dotting the area.
 Then, beginning in the 1950s, the city of Indianapolis undertook a campaign of uprooting Indiana Ave's Black populace in a forced redevelopment plan that Wildstyle Paschall of New America describes as "ethnic cleansing".
 Utilizing legal tactics, such as declaring areas blighted and invoking eminent domain, Indianapolis's White leadership took over and demolished swaths of the area in order to make way for the construction of the Indiana University–Purdue University Indianapolis campus, an Indiana University Health medical campus, the downtown section of Interstate 65, and increased parking.
 This history made the mural's placement a reference to the city's history of racial injustice.